Salvador Dalí’s Mohawk Haircut

 At the time I was deeply involved in the cultural insurgency of the LA punk rock scene, and I had already created an influential cover illustration for SLASH Magazine that promoted the radical maverick hair-do, so the photo of the youthful surrealist really struck a chord with me.
 For years I kicked myself for not having purchased that slapdash xeroxed punk zine, as I never saw the photograph of Dalí published anywhere again.

 Over the decades I kept my eyes open for the elusive snapshot, but to no avail.
-Out of curiosity I recently conducted a web search for the image, but that also turned up nothing.
-As chance would have it, this past June found me in my local library exploring the shelves of art books.
-I randomly picked up an interesting volume called Writers on Artists, and when I cracked the hardback open, low and behold… there was my long sought after photograph of Dalí.
+Out of curiosity I conducted a web search for the image, but that also turned up nothing.
+As chance would have it, while in my local library exploring the shelves for art books, I randomly picked up an interesting volume titled Writers on Artists.
+When I cracked the hardback open, low and behold… there was my long sought after photograph of Dalí and his “mohawk” haircut… but there was no information about the photo.
+That would come almost a decade later.

 Similar Posts